xcsp3team/cosoco/README.md

 ### Authors
  Gilles Audemard (audemard@cril.fr)

+This work would not have taken place without [Christophe Lecoutre](https://github.com/lecoutre).
+I  would like to thank him very warmly for his support.

 ### Introduction
  Written in C++, cosoco is a small (less than 12,000 lines of code) constraint solver that deals with almost all constraints that forms the [XCSP3 core](http://xcsp.org):